Scientists Make Model Embryos From Stem Cells To Study Key Steps In Human Development

 "As the embryo models become much more complete and much further along in showing us how the human body develops after fertilization, one might begin to wonder: At what point do these models effectively just become the real thing?"
 Hyun says.

-In fact, the embryoids have shown early signs of a crucial structure known as the primitive streak, which is another cut-off for studying human embryos in the lab.
+In fact, the embryoids have shown early signs of a crucial structure known as the primitive streak, which is another cutoff for studying human embryos in the lab.

 "The research is unpredictable.
 The cells are self-organizing in a way that sometimes surprises the researchers — they get a level of complexity that they did not expect," Hyun says.
 "There are dangers lurking ahead."